-- 3. Establish and maintain community relationships and utilize resources by participating in collaborative programs that advance awareness of professional child care and early childhood education.
+- 2. Utilize qualitative and quantitative evaluation to assess the effectiveness of desired outcomes. - 3.
+Establish and maintain community relationships and utilize resources by participating in collaborative programs that advance awareness of professional childcare and early childhood education.
 Demonstrate the incorporation of information into management duties. - 4.
 Provide a safe and healthy physical environment through application of the federal, state, and local regulations. - 5.
 Apply best practice standards and accreditation as indicated through the development of policy, procedure, and practice which are inclusive of all special needs children. - 6.
 Implement strong program management policies that result in high quality services. - 7.
 Utilize leadership concepts, best business practices, and adhere to the laws and regulations of the federal, state, and local government.